jbussemaker/AssignmentEncoding/README.md

 1. For encoders with high imputation ratios, there exists an imputation algorithm that has the best convergence rate, which is robust across analytical problems (both for eager and lazy encoders)
 2. Information error and imputation ratio are correlated with convergence rate
-    1. Information error is correlated with SBO convergence rate: lower error --> faster convergence
+    1. Information error is not correlated with GA convergence rate
-    2. Information error is not correlated with GA convergence rate
+    2. Information error is correlated with SBO convergence rate: lower error --> faster convergence
     3. Imputation ratio is correlated with GA convergence rate: lower ratio --> faster convergence
     4. Imputation ratio is correlated with SBO convergence rate: lower ratio --> faster convergence
     5. Imputation ratio and information error should be minimized
+    6. Information index is a proxy for (i.e. correlated with) information error
 3. Lazy encoders can be applied to encode very large problems time-efficiently
 4. For each analytical architecture problem, a (set of) best encoders exist that is consistent over all problem sizes (separately for eager and lazy encoders)